GutsFun/OutZone/README.md

 # OutZone

 OutZone is a small website dedicate to a Toaplan arcade game released in 1990.
 Source code is under Vue.js and Less files.
-A good start for those who whant to learn how to develop new simple architectured web site.
+A good start for those who want to learn how to develop new simple architectured web site.

 ## Project setup
 ```